-A structured exam will be given at the end of the last class.
+A structured exam will be given during the last class meeting.
 This exam will include multiple-choice and short answer questions drawn from content from the entire term.
 Students will be given a study guide, which outlines the content that will be included in the exam.
 Additionally, a study time prior to the exam will be offered in class during which students may ask questions and get clarification on information.
-However, students are encouraged to study the entire semester and to ask questions of content you are unsure of during the term, by contacting the instructor via email or scheduling a meeting.
+However, students are encouraged to study the entire semester and to ask questions of content they unsure of during the term, by contacting the instructor via email or scheduling a meeting.